dkulsh/techwiddeep/content/english/blog/opinions/verge-of-extinction-project-manager.md

 Let's look at this change from an organization's perspective.

-A company exists to make profits, i.e., have more income and fewer expenses.
+**A company exists to make profits**, i.e., have more income and fewer expenses.
 With the incoming tools, managers' heavy salaries suddenly became "not so justified."

 Also, if software can do the same job, then: